PG&E DR Programs

-Peak Day Pricing customers also receive credits for electricity use between May 1 and October 31.
+Peak Day Pricing customers also receive credits for electricity use between June 1 and September 30.
 Customers who conserve electricity during high demand hours and Peak Day Pricing Event hours can save money on their overall electric bills.
 To sign up, contact your account representative at PG&E directly.
-Your ADR incentives team is also available to assist.
+Your ADR Team is also available to assist.

 For more information on the Peak Day Pricing Plan including charges and credits please visit PG&E’s PDP website.

 Capacity Bidding Program (CBP)

-Receive a monthly capacity payment for being available to participate in CBP and also an energy paymet for participation in CBP events.
+Receive a monthly capacity payment for being available to participate in CBP and also an energy payment for participation in CBP events.
 Load reduction commitment is on a month-by-month basis.
 To sign up, customers must enroll with (or as) a third-party aggregator to join the Capacity Bidding Program.
 An aggregator is an entity appointed by a customer, to act on behalf of the customer with respect to all aspects of CBP, including receipt of notification of an event, receipt of incentive payments and payment of penalties.

 For more information on the Capacity Bidding Program as well as a list of eligible aggregators please visit PG&E’s CBP website.